ShivamS72/employee-expense-management-system/README.md

 **View expense** - The user will be able to view the expenses of the employees existing in the database.
 Various expenses as well as the total expense will be shown for each employee.

+## To be added soon
+* Employees will be able to add scanned images of bill, which will then be processed trough OCR.
+* For daily transport and food bills, employee cards with barcodes will be used.
+A barcode scanner will be used and the expense will be directly udpdated in the database.